 In later years, Aurora redesigned and expanded the range.
 The Monsters of the Movies series featured Dracula, Frankenstein, The Wolfman, The Creature from the Black Lagoon, Dr Jekyll and Mr Hyde (this time as two separate kits), Rodan and Ghidrah.

-They also produced the snap-together Monster Scenes series, featuring Vampirella, The Victim, Dr. Deadly, Giant Insect and the controversial torture chamber kits The Pendulum, Gruesome Goodies and The Hanging Cage, plus a car-based series featuring Dracula’s Dragster, Frankenstein’s Flivver, Wolfman’s Wagon, Mummy’s Chariot, Godzilla’s Go-Cart and King Kong’s Thronester.
+They also produced the snap-together Monster Scenes series, featuring the likes of The Victim, Doctor Deadly, Giant Insect and the controversial torture chamber kits The Pendulum, Gruesome Goodies and The Hanging Cage, plus a car-based series featuring Dracula’s Dragster, Frankenstein’s Flivver, Wolfman’s Wagon, Mummy’s Chariot, Godzilla’s Go-Cart and King Kong’s Thronester.

 In the late 1990s and early 2000s, toy and hobby company Playing Mantis created a division called Polar Lights (as a reference to “aurora”) which reissued some of Aurora’s most popular kits.
 Other companies following in Aurora’s shoes have reissued earlier Aurora kits.
 These include Moebius, Atlantis and Monarch, which mostly have focused on the Aurora trend of sci-fi and horror TV and movie figures and scenes.